-Not only that, but the site takes forever to load – regardless of how fast the internet is or what device I am using.
+Not only that, but the site takes forever to load – regardless of how fast the internet is or what device I use.
 It ALWAYS takes a long time to load.

 News sites are often like this – the Daily Mail is not the exception to the rule.
-To make money and compete with subscription-based services like the New York Times and the Washington Post, free news sites often clutter their articles with sponsored articles and videos – all in an effort to boost their revenue.
+To make money and compete with subscription-based services like the New York Times and the Washington Post, free news sites often clutter their articles with sponsored articles and videos to boost their revenue.